cerad/aoc2017/README.md

 Reused the RouteTrait and SecurityTrait for the KernelListener.

+Trying to move as much project specific stuff as possible into the project yaml file.

 The Symfony Standard Edition is configured with the following defaults:

   * An AppBundle you can use to start coding;